- Summary: a Buddhist festival celebrating the birth, enlightenment and death of the Buddha

 Background and Theological Significance

-Vesak, also known as Buddha Jayanti, Buddha Purnima or simply ‘Buddha Day’, is a festival in Buddhism that celebrates the birth, enlightenment and death of Siddhartha Gautama, also known as the Buddha.
-Siddhartha was a great spiritual teacher and guide who during the course of his life is seen to have broken through the cycle of ‘samsara’ (the cycle of birth and rebirth) and attained full Buddhahood, consequently passing into ‘nirvana’ (ultimate liberation) upon his physical death.
+Vesak, also known as Buddha Jayanti, Buddha Purnima or simply ‘Buddha Day’, is a festival in Buddhism that celebrates the birth, enlightenment, and death of Siddhartha Gautama, also known as the Buddha.
+Siddhartha was a great teacher and guide who during the course of his life is seen to have broken through the cycle of ‘samsara’ (the cycle of birth and rebirth) and attained full Buddhahood, consequently passing into ‘nirvana’ (ultimate liberation) upon his physical death.
 Buddhists believe that Siddhartha’s life and teachings provide a path through which they may also attain enlightenment and liberation.
-He is also a revered figure within other dharmic faiths, including Hinduism and Sikhism, and is a widely-admired spiritual figure in many other cultures and societies.
+He is also a revered figure within other dharmic theological traditions, including Hinduism and Sikhism, and is a widely-admired spiritual figure in many other cultures and societies.

 The etymology of Vesak is derived from ‘Vaisakha’, the name of the lunar month in the Hindu calendar in which Siddhartha Gautama was believed to have been born.
 According to traditional biographies Siddhartha was born in Lumbini in present-day Nepal, in around the year 563 BCE.
 His father was called Suddhodana, the ruler of a tribe, and his mother was called Maya.
 On the night of his conception, Maya dreamt that a white elephant with six tusks entered her womb, symbolising the greatness of her future son.
 Whilst on her way to her parents’ home, she gave birth to Siddhartha on the night of a full moon under a tree in the Himalayan foothills.
-It was said that the birth was stainless and was accompanied by radiant light and cosmic trembling.
+It was said that the birth was “stainless” and was accompanied by radiant light and cosmic trembling.
 The infant Siddhartha was visited by a holy man named Asita who predicted that he would one day achieve a spiritual awakening and become a Buddha.
 Many Buddhist writings also hold that both Siddhartha’s enlightenment at the age of 35 and his physical death and passing at the age of 80 occurred on a full moon during the month of Vaisakha.
 This means that the festival of Vesak draws together three major life events of the Buddha into one celebration in his honour.

 The celebration of Vesak is one of the most important Buddhist observances.
 Not only does it commemorate the Buddha’s physical birth, it also commemorates his enlightenment to the truth, which is the ultimate Buddhist goal.
 The festival provides a day for Buddhists to commit themselves to the teachings and actions of the Buddha and seek after their own enlightenment and passing into nirvana.